NSU Helps Reshape the Future of Legal Education Through 7 Transformative Initiatives

 - Additional opportunities exist to provide non-curriculum lectures and offerings from these and other schools to law students and law alumni.

-- NSU Law offers four online Master of Science degrees for non-lawyers.
-These are M.S. in Health Law, M.S. in Education Law, M.S. in Employment Law, and M.S. in Law and Policy.
+- NSU Law has become one of the largest programs providing non-lawyer education with four online Master of Science degrees for non-lawyers: M.S. in Health Law, M.S. in Education Law, M.S. in Employment Law, and M.S. in Law and Policy

-- The M.S. programs are heavily staffed by NSU Law full-time faculty, providing a robust legal and professional education to the working professionals seeking to expand their understanding of how law impacts their profession.
-The program has over 275 students enrolled.
+- The M.S. programs are heavily staffed by NSU Law full-time faculty, providing a robust legal and professional education to the working professionals seeking to expand their understanding of how law impacts their profession

 Incubator Programs and Post-J.D.
 Education

 - NSU Law operates Florida’s only post-J.D. incubator for recent graduates.
-Integrated with the NSU Law Veterans Clinic, Incubator participants receive professional space support, ongoing training on the launch and development of private law practice, and provide supervised pro bono services to the Veterans Clinic clients.
+Integrated with the NSU Law Clinics, Incubator participants receive professional space support, ongoing training on the launch and development of private law practice, and provide supervised pro bono services to the Veterans or other client clinics.

 - The Law Center Plus program provides monthly, no-cost CLE offerings for recent graduates.